jucacrispim/tupi/docs/source/index.rst

 Install
 -------

-Tupi is writter in go, so you need a go compiler installed.
+Tupi is written in go, so you need a go compiler installed.
 Then, clone the code:

 .. code-block:: sh